nnay29/docker-compose-repo/ReadMe.md

 ###  📂 Structure
 Each folder contains a docker-compose.yml file and optional .env file for environment variables.
-Copy the yml files from the repo of your choice and follow the instructions found in the ReadMe.md associated to it.
+Copy the yml files from the repo of your choice and follow the instructions found in the ReadMe associated to it.
 Here is the general file structure

 ```